micartey/elixir-distributed-database/README.md

 ### delete

-`delete` will delete data *locally*.
+`delete` will delete data globally, however, this does only garantee that data is gone if all nodes are fully connected.
-This function is currently WIP and will eventually delete data globally.
+Otherwise, a node that still has the data will present it on every `get`-request (not `get_local`).

+A better solution would be set the value to nil or any other placeholder value as the newer timestamp would make it the source-of-truth.

 ```elixir
 Database.Database.get_worker("worker1")